-- Evaluating the Company's updated risk assessment and considering whether it addresses the relevant threats presented by COVID-19. - Evaluating management's assessment of operational impacts, considering their consistency with other available information and our understanding of the business and assessing the potential impact on the financial statements. - Assessing the impact of COVID-19 on the valuation of sampled unquoted investments.
+- Evaluating the Company's updated risk assessment and considering whether it addresses the relevant threats presented by COVID-19. - Evaluating Director's assessment of operational impacts, considering consistency with other available information and our understanding of the business and assessing the potential impact on the financial statements. - Assessing the impact of COVID-19 on the valuation of sampled unquoted investments.

-We obtained and evaluated the Directors' going concern assessment which reflects conditions up to the point of approval of the Annual Report.
+We obtained and evaluated the Directors' going concern assessment.